 More information about these and other factors guiding the best value rankings, review the ranking methodology.

 Rutgers University - New Brunswick is among your best bets if you're planning on studying Food Science Technology.
 Students who graduate from the food science tech program make around $45,243 in their early career salary and $89,504 in their mid-career salary.
 Rutgers University - New Brunswick is among the largest schools in New Jersey.

 It's hard to beat Cornell University if you wish to study Food Science Technology.
 Students who graduate from this program report average early career earnings of food science tech and mid-career earnings of $96,045.
 Ithaca, New York is an appropriate setting for learners who appreciate the active city life.

 Any student pursuing a degree in Food Science Technology needs to take a look at Pennsylvania State University - Main Campus.
 Students who graduate from this program report average early career wages of food science tech and mid-career wages of $81,647.
 With more than 20,000 students, this institution is one of the largest schools in the U.S..

 Delaware Valley University is a great decision for students pursuing a Food Science Technology degree.
-This school is located in the suburban region of Doylestown, Pennsylvania, close to shops and other entertainment.
+Situated in Doylestown, Pennsylvania, DelVal provides a safe and sound, suburban environment for students.